Standard Guidance

 Standard facts

-How Quick Policy helps you stand up EU_ADR_DANGEROUS_GOODS
+How Quick Policy helps you stand up ADR — European Agreement on Dangerous Goods by Road

-The platform turns EU_ADR_DANGEROUS_GOODS from a PDF of requirements into a live operating model — policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.
+The platform turns ADR — European Agreement on Dangerous Goods by Road from a PDF of requirements into a live operating model - policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.

-- • Adopt EU_ADR_DANGEROUS_GOODS once and Quick Policy seeds the right policy families (Hazardous Materials, Transport Regulation) with applicability rationale your auditor can follow.
+• Adopt ADR — European Agreement on Dangerous Goods by Road once and Quick Policy seeds the right policy families (Hazardous Materials, Transport Regulation) with applicability rationale your auditor can follow.

-- • Standard updates (EU_ADR_DANGEROUS_GOODS revisions, errata, regulator guidance) trigger an applicability re-check across your active policies — not a full rewrite.
+• Standard updates (ADR — European Agreement on Dangerous Goods by Road revisions, errata, regulator guidance) trigger an applicability re-check across your active policies - not a full rewrite.

 Policy families commonly involved